How do I get armpit odor out of clothing?

-By lLnda from Arrowsmith, IL
+By Linda from Arrowsmith, IL

 It helps get the grease out of my son's work clothes, that's how good it is.
-It's sold by the half gallon at Home Depot and at Walmart in spray bottles which is great for pre-treating and it's cheap.
-The other uses for it are never ending: cleaning, degreasing, wash, soap scum, on and on.
+It's sold by the half gallon at Home Depot and at Walmart in spray bottles which are great for pre-treating and it's cheap.
+The other uses for it are never-ending: cleaning, degreasing, wash, soap scum, on and on.
 But give it a try.
 (04/07/2007)

 By Nancy J

 I noticed that washing my armpits with feminine wash eliminates odor completely.
-(04/30/2007)

 Use white vinegar to wash your clothes (approx 1/2 cup and add 2 tbs spoons of bicarbonate of soda) as this helps to neutralize sweat and takes the smell out of the clothes.
-For this I use a spray gun with white vinegar and spray the sweaty parts of my clothes.
+For this, I use a spray gun with white vinegar and spray the sweaty parts of my clothes.
 Leave for approximately 1 hour and wash.
 Rinse thoroughly on a prolonged cycle.

 I smell like a skunk sometimes.
-What helps me is to wipe my arms with alcohol after I shower, than I wait until it completely dries and then I apply Mitchum deodorant gel and wait until that dries before I put any clothes on.
+What helps me is to wipe my arms with alcohol after I shower, then I wait until it completely dries and then I apply Mitchum deodorant gel and wait until that dries before I put any clothes on.
 I use a hair drier to dry my armpits quicker.
-(08/20/2007)

 You're all somewhat right, the smell is actually caused by a condition called hyperhidrosis.
 If you go to the dermatologist they can prescribe a medication to use at night a few times a week that keeps the smelliness at bay.
 I will be trying all of your suggestions for getting the smells out of my clothing.
 I had spoiled several shirts before I knew what the condition was.
-(09/13/2007)

 One thing you can do is go to Sally's Beauty Supply or try Wal-Mart or Target and look for those empty small travel size spray mist bottles.
-Then put in one part vinegar and one part water and shake it up and mist your arm pits after each shower.
+Then put in one part vinegar and one part water and shake it up and mist your armpits after each shower.
 Dab off the excess mixture and let the arms pits dry, do not rinse the solution from your armpits.

 Take your shower or bath as normal.
-Then right before you get out of the shower mist your arm pits and your penal and pubic area or if you are a female mist the vaginal and pubic area with the solution.
+Then right before you get out of the shower mist your armpits and your penal and pubic area or if you are a female mist the vaginal and pubic area with the solution.
 Dry yourself off and you will have no body order.
 Make sure to mist between your upper thighs/inner thighs.
 If the solution stings a bit just add some more water to the spray solution.
 And just pat those areas dry, do not rinse the solution off, just pat it dry.

-I have sprayed the inside of my brother's shirt at the armpits with Lysol spray (I think it was the "rain" fragrance, when I took them out of the dryer and they still stunk.
+I have sprayed the inside of my brother's shirt at the armpits with Lysol spray (I think it was the "rain" fragrance when I took them out of the dryer and they still stunk.
 I then threw them back in the dryer on the delicate setting until they were dry.)

 I had put vinegar in the wash water before, but I guess I didn't add enough.

-The Lysol spray worked very good.
+The Lysol spray worked very well.